antonio-morales/Fuzzing101/Exercise 8/Readme.md

 ![](Images/8.png)

-I recommend you to look at the ``count`` field in kcachegrind to identify functions that only get executed 1 time, and to try to achieve an **stability score over 90%** in afl-fuzz.
+I recommend you to look at the ``count`` field in kcachegrind to identify functions that only get executed 1 time, and to try to achieve a **stability score over 90%** in afl-fuzz.

 We will set also the **AFL_QEMU_PERSISTENT_GPR=1** envvar, that will save the original value of general purpose registers and restore them in each persistent cycle.